timvisee/timvisee.com/content/projects.md

 <br>

-_This list is incomplete, many more projects will be added over time.
+_This list is not complete, many more projects will be added over time.
 Check out my [GitHub profile][github] for a more complete overview of my projects._

 [github]: https://github.com/timvisee/